EventRegistry/event-registry-python/README.md

-Accessing Event Registry through Python
+Accessing Event Registry data through Python
 =====================

 This library contains classes that allow one to easily access the event and article information from Event Registry ([http://eventregistry.org](http://eventregistry.org "http://eventregistry.org")).